KoLDXr00T/KoLDXr00T/README.md

-- 👋 This is @KoLDXr00T .
+b_d 👋 This is @KoLDXr00T .

-- 👀 interested in assembly ...
-- 🌱 currently learning ...
+- always learning ...

 <!---